Entanglement of two quantum memories via fibers over dozens of kilometres

-In next step of DLCZ protocol, another EME state $\rho_{CD}$ is introduced and lead to a PME state.
-Here we estimate the final Fidelity of this PME state.
 Four ensembles are retrieved into read-out fields simultaneously and two fields from one side are combined together by a BS.
 Through registering coincidence that only one detector clicks on each side, we capture PME state and perform communication.
-Consider this process and suppose an ideal state $\rho_{CD}=|\Psi^+\rangle\langle\Psi^+|$ first for simplicity.
-Here we list four items of $\rho_{AB}\otimes\rho_{CD}$ and their contribution in next step in Tab.~\ref{tab:nextstep1}.
+We consider this process and suppose an ideal state $\rho_{CD}=|\Psi^+\rangle\langle\Psi^+|$ first for simplicity.
+Here we list four items of $\rho_{AB}\otimes\rho_{CD}$ and their contributions in next step in Tab.~\ref{tab:nextstep1}.

-Vacuum part contribute nothing to final results due to no coincidence it gives.
+The vacuum part contributes nothing to final results due to no coincidence it gives.
 Coefficient $1/2$ from $|\Psi^+\rangle$ is a intrinsic success probability of this protocol.
-Because of converse phase, $|\Psi^-\rangle$ give rise to false coincidences.
-Owing to two read-out fields exist at the same time, $|11\rangle$ always gives coincidence.
+Because of the converse phase, $|\Psi^-\rangle$ gives rise to false coincidences.
+Owing to two read-out fields existing at the same time, $|11\rangle$ always gives coincidences.
 And it contribute equally to right and wrong part thanks to randomness.
 We calculate the fidelity of PME state as